The Slide Show/ Neckerchief Slides

 - Scarf holders and T-shirt loops (flat pieces of wood or

-plastic with 2 holes to gather your extra long T-shirts at the hem for that
+plastic with 2 holes to gather your extra long T-shirts at the hem for

-Lorie McGraw Return to Table of
+Lorie McGraw Return to Table of Contents

-Using Plaster of
+Using Plaster of Paris

 Making Molds from Clay

-Use oil based clay called
+Use oil based clay called plasticine.
+Place a hunk of clay the size

-plasticine.
-Place a hunk of clay the size of your fist on a plastic table top or
+of your fist on a plastic table top or paper plate.
+Have the boys take a

-paper plate.
-Have the boys take a bear head, or other large toy animal and stick
+bear head, or other large toy animal and stick it into the clay.
+Carefully

-it into the clay.
-Carefully pull the head out. ( you may need to spray WD- 40 on
+pull the head out. ( you may need to spray WD- 40 on the head - practice

-the head - practice first.)
-Then fill the opening with plaster of Paris mixed in
+first.)
+Then fill the opening with plaster of Paris mixed in a paper cup.

-out.
 Knead it back together and start on the next.
-Dale Fulkerson ASM Santa Monica CA
+Dale Fulkerson

 Contents